trytodupe/TtdAddons/README.md

 * /trytodupe ghostHand [\"tools\"] - hit through teammates & hit through entities while holding tools.
 * /trytodupe keepSprint - toggle keep sprint.
 * /trytodupe speedMine [speed] - toggle speed mine or set speed mine speed(there are two arguments but they do not conflict so there is just one input argument).
-* /trytodupe noHitDelay - toggle no hit delay.
+* /trytodupe noJumpDelay - toggle no jump delay.
 * /trytodupe headRotation - toggle client side head rotations.

 **Todo:**